jyhsia5174/jyhsia5174.github.io/index.md

 ## Evaluation Result

+"Understanding what is true is essential for success, and being radically transparent about everything, including mistakes and weaknesses, helps create the understanding that leads to improvements." by Ray Dalio.

 Eval Name | Date | Score | lesson
 -----|-----|-----|-----
 Google On-Site Interview | 2/18 | 4.83/10 | recurssion & dp relation